acheong08/apple-corelocation-experiments/README.md

 Apple collects information from iPhones such as speed, activity type (walking/driving/etc), cell provider, and a whole bunch of other data which is used to build their database.
 This seems to be sent when a phone encounters a BSSID not in the existing database and excludes certain MAC address vendors known not to be stationary (e.g. IOS/MacOS hotspots).

+## WifiTile

+This is a new discovery while running MITM on an iPhone for an extended period of time.
+An endpoint from Apple takes a "X-tilekey" and returns all the BSSIDs and GPS locations of access points in the given region.
+Investigation is ongoing.
+See below for experimental CLI

 ## Usage

 **Building**